praekelt/numi-api/docs/index.rst

 .. http:post:: /password-resets/

-  Creates a :ref:`password reset request <data-password-resets>` for the user with the email address provided in the request body.
+  Creates a :ref:`password reset request <data-password-reset>` for the user with the email address provided in the request body.

   If a user with the given email address is found, the user will be sent an